ni/ams-power-supply-plugin-template/patools-integration/PAtools Integration README.md

 # Create PAtools driver

-1. If you do not already have the Template_PowerSupply_BLS module in your Database import it:
+1. If you do not already have the Template_PowerSupply_BLS module in your database, import it:

     ![Module Import](../docs/img/Module-Import.png)